tbenson89/GPSTechnicalInterview/GPS.TechnicalInterview.Web/ClientApp/README.md

-# Loan Application Web Test (Angular)
+# Loan Application Practice (Angular)

-Welcome to the Loan Application Web Test (Angular) repository!
+Welcome to the Loan Application Practice (Angular) repository!
 This repository contains the client-side Angular application for loan applications.
 It is designed to provide a seamless and user-friendly experience for applicants.

 ## Build